SchweizerischeBundesbahnen/scion-workbench/resources/site/getting-started/workbench/getting-started.md

     ```

 ## Step 5: Create your first activity component
+An activity is a visual workbench element shown at the left-hand side of the workbench frame and acts as an entry point into the application.
+At any given time, only a single activity can be active.

 Use Angular command-line tool to generate a new activity component.
 ```
 ng generate component PersonList